Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 defaultQuery: query parameters sent with every request.

-apiKey may also be an async function.
-This is useful when your service rotates credentials:
+apiKey may also be an async function if your service rotates credentials.

 Send Email